 - Make the room as quiet as possible.
 Background noise and Radio Frequency Interference (RFI) can disrupt the room measurements.
 Close windows, televisions, radios, air conditioners, fluorescent lights, home appliances, light dimmers, or other devices.
-Turn off the cell phone (even if it is not in use) or place it away from all audio electronics. - The microphone picks up test tones played through each speaker as Audyssey MultEQ XT Room Correction and Speaker Setup run - Audyssey MultEQ XT Room Correction and Speaker Setup cannot be performed while a pair of headphones is connected.

-1 Turn on the AV receiver and the connected TV.
-On the TV, select the input to which the AV receiver is connected.

-2 Set the speaker setup microphone at the Main Listening Position 1, and connect it to the SETUP MIC jack.
+Turn off the cell phone (even if it is not in use) or place it away from all audio electronics. - The microphone picks up test tones played through each speaker as Audyssey MultEQ XT32 Room Correction and Speaker - Audyssey MultEQ XT32 Room Correction and Speaker Setup cannot be performed while a pair of headphones is connected. - Audyssey MultEQ XT32 Room Correction and Speaker Setup can only be used with Speakers A. When you insert the speaker setup microphone with Speakers B selected, the speaker layout is automatically switched to Speakers A. - Turn on the AV receiver and the connected TV.
+On the TV, select the input to which the AV receiver is connected. - Set the speaker setup microphone at the Main Listening Position 1, and connect it to the SETUP MIC jack.